 St Malo Cruises

-Originally a fortified island, the walled city of St Malo at the mouth of the River Rance on France’s Brittany coast, is now connected to the mainland by a 'Sillon' causeway.
-Visiting this atmospheric port, once a stronghold for privateers (pirates approved by the king), is like stepping back in time.
+Originally a fortified island, the walled city of St Malo is located at the mouth of the River Rance on the Brittany coast, and is now connected to the mainland by a 'Sillon' causeway.
+The walls were mainly rebuilt after the Second World War.
+The town is famous for its links with the seafarer Jacques Cartier, who set out from here to discover the New World in Canada, and who is buried in the Cathedral in Saint Malo.

 Top Experiences